naninovel/docs/docs/api/index.md

 ## else

-Marks a branch of a conditional execution block, which is executed in case condition of the opening [@if] and preceding [@else] (if any) commands are not met.
+Marks a branch of a conditional execution block, which is executed in case condition of the opening [@if] or [@unless] and preceding [@else] (if any) commands are not met.
 For usage examples see [conditional execution](/guide/naninovel-scripts#conditional-execution) guide.

 ## endIf